GOLF Magazine -

-DR Design & Associates is Darren Robinson and the experts in course measuring and printing, along with the appreciative clientele that he works with.
+DR Design & Associates is Darren Robinson and the experts in course measuring, illustrating and printing, your golf course holes and course maps.

 Keeping golf uppermost in mind, with over 15 years experience and expertise in the trade of producing graphics and illustrations for yardage books, brochures, email, product design and websites around the world.

 Locating yardages accurately.
 Placing trees where they exist, bunkers and hazards as they are truly shaped, and essentially representing each golf hole as it truly exists in the real world.

 You can find work done by Darren Robinson inside of 'GOLF Magazine' where he is currently providing an illustration per month within their 'Performance section.'